-Jo Elbourne's methodical practice is preoccupied with the singular act of wrapping cotton braid in one direction against another.
+Jo Elbourne's work is preoccupied with the singular act of wrapping cotton braid in one direction against another.

-Jo returned to hands-on making after a decade-long career as a clothing designer.
+Jo returned to hands-on making after spending over a decade as a clothing designer.

-Her various experiments with textiles, combined with a self-imposed rule to create objects of use rather than ornament, gradually led to a distinctive and modern take on the age-old craft of seat weaving.
-Reworking discarded furniture frames - partly out of necessity and partly wishing to revive objects which would otherwise be thrown away - the chairs and stools she created occupied a space somewhere between art object and utilitarian surface.
+Various experiments with textiles, combined with a self-imposed rule to create objects of use rather than ornament, gradually led to a distinctive and modern take on the age-old craft of seat weaving.

-It was this work - exhibited for the first time in the British Craft Pavilion at the 2017 London Design Festival - which first gained critical attention, bringing an Elle Decoration British Design Award in the same year.
+It was this work which first gained critical attention, being selected for the British Craft Pavilion at the 2017 London Design Festival, and bringing an Elle Decoration British Design Award in the same year.

-Later, moving away from the limitations of functionality, she began making the larger scale wall-based artworks which are now her main focus.
+Later, moving away from the limitations of functional furniture, she turned her attention to larger scale wall-based artworks which are now her main focus.

 She lives and works in the coastal town of Margate in the South East of England.